kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 #### Notes

-* If CPU Manager policy for a Node is set to 'static', then only integral values of CPU resize are allowed.
-If non-integral CPU resize is requested for a Node with 'static' CPU Manager policy, that resize is rejected, and an error message is logged to the event stream.
 * To avoid races and possible gamification, all components will use Pod's Status.ContainerStatuses[i].Resources when computing resources used by Pods.